Applicable Tax Laws

 If neither the deceased nor the beneficiary is a German (deemed) tax resident, the beneficiary will generally only be subject to German Inheritance Tax based on the German domestic property (Inlandsvermögen); this is generally referred to as limited tax liability (beschränkte Steuerpflicht) or situs taxation.

-Important: While most (private) financial investments (e.g. cash in account, exchange-traded funds, stocks, bonds) in Germany are not subject to taxation because of situs, most financial institutions will only release such assets after they have received a tax clearance certificate (steuerliche Unbedenklichkeitsbescheinigung), also referred to as German transfer certificate.
+Important: While most (private) financial investments (e.g., cash in account, exchange-traded funds, stocks, bonds) in Germany are not subject to taxation because of situs, most financial institutions will only release such assets after they have received a tax clearance certificate (steuerliche Unbedenklichkeitsbescheinigung), also referred to as a German transfer certificate.

 Tax Exemptions and Reliefs of the German Inheritance Tax